jain-shantanu/DIRECD_soft/source/Troubleshooting.rst

 Troubleshooting
 ====================

-Slow Internet Problems
+Optimizing DIRECD Performance
 ---------------------

-Although a lot of effort was put to make DIRECD as efficient as possible, sometimes it may take too long to run due to slow or unstable internet connection.
-This may sometimes lead to freezing of GUI and other unstability issues.
-While the work is still ongoing to make the software more robust, users can take the below steps to speed up the software working.

-**Downloading Data**
-    Users are encouraged to download SDO data from `JSOC`_ or `MEDOC`_ manually to the ../Events/*Event*/fits folder
+DIRECD has been designed for maximum efficiency.
+However, performance can be affected by a slow or unstable internet connection, which may occasionally cause the interface to freeze or become unresponsive.

+While we continue to develop a more robust solution, you can significantly improve the software's speed by following these steps:

+**Download Data Manually**
+    To avoid delays caused by downloading data during runtime, we recommend pre-downloading the required SDO data manually.
+    -- `JSOC`_
     .. _JSOC: http://jsoc.stanford.edu/ajax/exportdata.html?ds=aia.lev1_euv_12s

+    -- `MEDOC`_
     .. _MEDOC: https://idoc-medoc.ias.u-psud.fr/sitools/client-user/index.html?project=Medoc-Solar-Portal

+**Disable Automatic Plot Saving**
+    The automatic saving of plots can slow down processing.
+For a considerable performance increase, you can disable this feature.
+You will still be able to manually save any plot using the standard right-click 'Save As' option.